22 Small Business Tax Deductions to Know in 2025

 For supplies to be deductible, they generally need to be considered essential to running and maintaining a functional office.
 It can be a good idea to keep receipts and categorize these small business expenses as you go.
 This can make it easier to file your taxes at the end of the year.

-Professional fees may also include any expenses related to obtaining or maintaining professional licenses or memberships in an industry organization.
+Any expenses related to obtaining or maintaining professional licenses or memberships in an industry organization may be deductible.

 If you pay rent for an office, warehouse, retail space, or other type of business property, that monthly rent expense may be fully tax-deductible.
 If you deduct rent as a business expense, you will typically not be able to take the home office deduction as well.